kaedroho/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: task_state_class

         The specific task state class to generate to store state information for this task.
-If not specified, this will be ``TaskState``.
+If not specified, this will be ``WorkflowTaskState``.

     .. automethod:: get_verbose_name